Therapy for Children

 I offer child play therapy to help children grow and unlock the wonderful internal strengths and resources they already have within them.

 Play is a powerful and essential part of children's developmental process.
 Play acts as a language, a tool, and a laboratory all in one.
-Using the language of play, children can express their inner thoughts and feelings.
-They can communicate their needs through dolls, stories, toys, arts, imagination, and other tools of play.
+Using the language of play, children can express their inner thoughts and feelings, process their daily life, and work through unexpected events.
+They can communicate their needs through games, dolls, stories, toys, arts, imagination, and other tools of play.
 Children can use play as a safe setting while they try out new skills, practice new ways of coping, and prepare for the various challenges that life will bring their way.

 A drawing of a child's family might help them to visually express how they feel about their role in their family.